s2n-cnit/nfvcl-ng/README.md

 ### Deployment

-You can deploy this project using Doker or Kubernetes
+You can deploy this project using Doker or Helm (Kubernetes)

 #### Docker
 ![Docker compose scheme](docs/images/NVFCL-diagrams-DockerCompose.drawio.svg)